Harinisri22/Harinisri22/README.md

 ### 🙋‍♀️ About Me

 Hi!
-I'm Harinisri, a B.Com graduate from Chennai taking my first steps into the world of data.
-I'm passionate about analyzing real-world datasets and presenting insights in a simple, visual way.
+I’m a motivated **B.Com graduate from Chennai** exploring the exciting field of **Data Analytics** by practicing hands-on with real-world datasets.

-I enjoy working with **Python, SQL, and Excel** to organize data, find patterns, and create basic dashboards.
+I enjoy using **Python, SQL, and Excel** to clean data, uncover patterns, and present meaningful insights through clear and interactive visualizations.

-Currently, I'm building beginner-friendly projects to strengthen my skills and showcase my journey.
+I'm currently applying my growing skill set to **small but meaningful projects** that strengthen my foundation and showcase my learning journey.

 🚀 *Actively seeking full-time roles in data analytics and IT support.*